alfg/alfg.github.io/projects.md

 permalink: /projects/
 ---

-My collection of side projects I've created over the years as a way to learn new programming languages, frameworks, and platforms.
+My collection of side projects I've created over the years as a method of learning new programming languages, frameworks, and platforms.

 I open-source all of my side projects on [Github](https://github.com/alfg).